charlehl/project-three-nba-predict/README.md

 # Directory structure:
 ### Exploratory
-Added ability to scrape data from nba.com for all boxscores for 2017-2018 NBA season in jupyter notebook
+Added ability to scrape data from nba.com for all boxscores for 2017-2018 NBA season in jupyter notebook and current season.
+Also added machine learning models creation and saving.
+Created backend db to store info and also stats info for web use.

+### db_backup
+Store my database backend data here.
+Used later to upload to heroku app

+### nba_flask_app
+Flask app for final project.
+App contains info on project.  predictor for nba current season records and head to head predictor.
+Also display stats comparison for visual view of data.